-Here's how I set up the data in my Minitab worksheet:
+To visualize the increase in spending, I set up the data in my Minitab worksheet like this:

 The NRF survey also asked men and women what types of gifts they planned on giving this year.
-The clustered Minitab Bar Chart (Graph > Bar Chart) below displays the percent of men and women who plan on giving the following gifts on February 14th: candy, flowers, jewelry, greeting cards, an evening out, clothing, and a gift card/certificate.
+The Clustered Bar Chart (Graph > Bar Chart) below displays the percent of men and women who plan on giving candy, flowers, jewelry, clothing and other gifts.